haddocking/haddock24-json-editor/README.md

 # for windows users:

-the haddock-logo and molecule images are required to be in the same map in order to function.
+the haddock-logo and molecule images are required to be in the same map as the exe.

 Windows users can just doubleclick the exe file.